donn/Phi/Readme.md

     brew install flex bison llvm
 ```

+This will take some time, llvm is big.

 You will need to add flex and bison to PATH, as brew won't.
 Do this however you want: my personal setup is to just add these to `~/.bash_profile` (or your shell's equivalent):
 ```sh
 export PATH="/usr/local/opt/flex/bin:$PATH"